 It’s only fitting that pumpkin spice is most prominent during the Halloween season, especially since it lurks around and pops up everywhere like a villain in a horror film.
-Pumpkin spice can be found virtually anywhere come fall: candles, hand soaps, candy, Oreos…and, of course, the OG Starbucks drink.
-If it can be pumpkin-spiced, chances are it already has been.
+Pumpkin spice can be found virtually anywhere come fall: candles, hand soaps, candy, and, of course, the OG Starbucks drink.
+If it's possible to pumpkin spice it, chances are the fall-ready version already exists.

 Choosing A Shade: Meredith Connors, stylist and head of education at ColorDesign, notes that despite the very seasonal moniker, this color has a timeless feel.
 “Undertones of copper, gold, and warm browns are available in all different levels of darkness or lightness, allowing pumpkin spice hair to appeal to everyone any time of year,” she says.

 Maintenance Level: High.
 These tones fade fastest, so it’s important to show yours some TLC with a color-saving shampoo.
 (Davines’s Alchemic Red ($27) is top-notch.)

-Goes Great With: “It’s the perfect transitional color for a brunette," says Connors.
+Goes Great With: “It’s the perfect transitional color for a brunette," Connors says.
 "A little bit of warmth can create the appearance of natural highlights.”

 Similar Shades: Gingersnap, cinnamon, auburn, copper

 Price: $10-$30 for store-bought dye, $50-$200 at the salon

-Even if the words pumpkin spice are cause for hesitation, before your eyes roll into the back of your head, give this look a gander.
+Even if the words pumpkin spice are cause for hesitation, give this look a gander with 14 of our favorite examples of pumpkin spice hair, below.
 (Psst: It’s even model-approved.)

 Sleek Burnt Orange

 This deeper burnt orange shade of pumpkin is great for darker complexions.
-To keep a bold shade going strong, use a preserving conditioner like Overtone Orange for Brown Hair Daily Conditioner ($18).
+To keep a bold shade going strong, use a preserving conditioner like Overtone's Orange for Brown Hair Daily Conditioner ($18).
 It contains hydrating ingredients like coconut oil and comes in several shades to suit your variation of pumpkin.